dearing/go-live-reload/README.md

 ```
 ## reverse-proxy support

-If you have any reverseProxy maps configured for hosts, a go routine will spin up a reverse proxy server to handle requests.
+*If* you have any `reverseProxy` maps configured, a go routine will spin up a reverse proxy server to handle requests.
 The need is niche but nice to have if you don't want to have docker or anything heavy involved.
-Optionally you can also supply a tls certificate and keypair to serve https, again useful for certain situations where https is required.
-If you provide both a relative certfile and keyfile location then the proxy will start in HTTPS otherwise HTTP using the `bind` value.
+Optionally you can also supply a TLS certificate and keypair to serve HTTPS, again useful for certain situations but not required.
+If you provide both a relative `tlsCertFile` and `tlsKeyFile` location then the proxy will start in HTTPS mode otherwise HTTP using the same `bind` value in both situations.

+### notes
+- set `bind` to an address to listen on like `:8443`, `192.168.1.100:80`
 - map an suffix to a downstream host, like `"/api" => "http://localhost:8080"`
-- set `bind` to an address to listen on like `:8443`, `192.168.1.100:80`
 - to enable TLS `tlsCertFile` and `tlsKeyFile` (you need both in this tool, combined cert supported)
-- within the host maps, you can have the proxy inject custom headers
+- within the host map's customHeaders you add maps for headers that the proxy will inject for you
-- streaming works as expected
+- within the host map you can enable `insecureSkipVerify` to ignore downstream HTTPS certs

+> [!TIP]
+>  `tailscale cert mymachine.something-something.ts.net` can give you a cert and key pair perfect for this *if* you are on your tailnet

 ```json
   "reverseProxy": {